AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

 ~~~~~~~~~~~~~~~~~~~

 Some constructs which would unconditionally raise an exception at
-run-time in Ada are rejected as illegal in |SPARK| if this property
+run time in Ada are rejected as illegal in |SPARK| if this property
 can be determined prior to formal program verification.

 In particular, if the prefix of a